brickscapenz/brickscape/src/pages/projects/index.md

 ---
-templateKey: 'project-page'
+templateKey: project-page
-path: /projects
-title: Our Coffee
+title: Our  Projects
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-